 Additionally, as there is a growing demand for a new generation of environmentally responsible buildings, you’ll also examine energy efficiency and sustainable design.

-You can choose to study one-year full-time at Brunel or as a three-to-five-year distance learning programme.
+You can choose to study one-year full-time at Brunel or as a three-year distance learning programme.

 This course is approved by the Chartered Institution of Building Services Engineers (CIBSE) and the Institution of Mechanical Engineers (IMechE), which means your degree will put you on course to gain Chartered Engineer (CEng) status in the UK.